What is Prometheus Pushgateway?

 To start using Prometheus, you’ll need a solid understanding of all of the tool’s functionality.
 The Prometheus project encompasses multiple interlocking components, including:

-• The Prometheus server, which acts as the system’s “brain” by collecting various metrics and storing them in a time-series database.
+• The Prometheus server acts as the system’s “brain” by collecting various metrics and storing them in a time-series database.
 Unlike other systems monitoring tools that wait passively to receive information, Prometheus actively scrapes metrics from applications and services (e.g. Docker containers) at designated intervals using the Prometheus client libraries (see below).

 • Prometheus client libraries help users integrate their services by sending metrics and data in a format that Prometheus can understand.
 Programming languages with official support include Go, Java, Scala, Python, and Ruby, plus unofficial third-party support for more than a dozen other languages.